logicahealth/eHMP/rdk/product/production/rdk/src/write/clinical-objects/clinical-objects-resources.md

     + pid (string, required) - Patient ID

-    + uid (string, required) - The unique identifier of the Clinical Object of interest, returned by the 'CREATE' feature
+    + resourceId (string, required) - The unique identifier of the Clinical Object of interest, returned by the 'CREATE' feature

+    + loadReference (boolean, optional) - Whether to load the referenced data for the clinical object
+        + Default: `false`

 + Response 200 (application/json)